 So, this is for you, girls!
 My first book, “My Feet Aren’t Ugly, A Girl’s Guide to Loving Herself From the Inside Out”, has helped thousands of girls.
 It offers encouragement, fresh ideas, and insight to become satisfied and confident with who you are on this journey.
 Check out what people are saying about the book or purchase it online now at Amazon or Barnes and Noble.

-Parents if you are looking for more tools to help your teenagers strengthen their sense of self you’ve landed in the right spot.
-For you I have articles, blog posts, mentoring, workshops, parenting groups, and guided Mother-Daughter Retreats, all of which will help you in your relationship with your teen.
+Parents if you are looking for more tools to help your teenage daughters strengthen their sense of self you’ve landed in the right spot.
+For you I have articles, blog posts, mentoring, workshops, parenting groups, and guided Mother-Daughter Retreats, all of which will help you in your relationship with your teenage daughter..

 If you are looking for personal development, I offer life and relationship coaching to help you stay connected to yourself and overcome the obstacles that are getting in the way of your happiness.